 Owners who tend to do well in a JV structure share a few patterns.
 They're not in a rush.
 They have other liquidity — the shore property isn't funding next year's expenses.
 They're comfortable with a range of outcomes rather than a fixed number.
 And they ask good questions about the exit, not just the entry.

 Owners who tend to prefer a sale: they're settling an estate, they want the family chapter to close cleanly, they've already made the emotional decision to let go.
 The inherited shore home situation especially — that almost always points toward a clean sale.
 The complexity of a JV layered onto an estate situation with multiple heirs is a real problem.
-We've seen it work.
-We've also seen it drag out 36 months and strain family relationships.
+JVs can work well for the right owner.
+They can also take longer than expected and strain family dynamics if expectations aren't set clearly up front.

 Timeline is underrated as a filter.
 If you're 72 and you want this resolved, a JV that pays out in 26 months is not a good fit regardless of the upside.
 If you're 58, you have flexibility, and your CPA is already thinking about basis planning — different conversation entirely.